Ana Cristina González-Vélez, MA, MD, PhD | Colombia | 2022

-Her health column in the national newspaper is now in its 11th year and she has broadened this into social media pages on Facebook & Instagram – ‘DrBonHealth’ – sharing information on health and most recently on COVID-19.
+Her health column in the national newspaper is now in its 12th year and she has broadened this into social media pages on Facebook & Instagram – ‘DrBonHealth’ – sharing information on health and most recently on COVID-19.
+Dr. Malewezi is the recipient of the inaugural 2022 “Woman of Substance” award for Medicine from Plan International Malawi and Pan African Learning and Growth Network.
 In November 2020, she was awarded a Doctor of Excellence award by the College of Physicians and Surgeons of Malawi (CPSM) in recognition of her dedication, leadership, and years of service to the medical fraternity.

 Mareli Claassens, MBChB, PhD | Namibia | 2021